z357412526/mousestyles/doc/source/report/distribution.rst

 relationship between two quantities, where a relative change in one quantity results in a proportional relative change in the other quantity, independent of the initial size of those quantities: one quantity varies as a power of another. $F(x)=kx^{-a}$.

+There is a problem with power law or pareto distribution when took a close look at the distance distribution.
+This power law decay only works for monotone decreasing distribution.
+While it is not for our case.
+Therefore, two methods are designed to handle this.

+- Only estimate the powerlaw on the tail of distribution.
+Namely, truncate the small unstable distances on the left tail of distribution.

-This power law decay only works for monotone decreasing distribution. - If the distribution is not monotone decreasing, power function may not be realistic.
+- If the distribution is not monotone decreasing, power function may not be realistic.
 In this case, the distribution is left skewed with one peak (see exploratory analysis).
 Thus we can make more general assumption, gamma distribution.

 Exploratory Analysis
 --------------------